Canada at the Winter Olympics: Snowboarding

 Ross Rebagliati won a gold medal in giant slalom snowboarding when the sport made its Olympic debut at the 1998 Nagano games.
-Initially he was stripped of the medal when traces of marijuana were found in his blood during a drug test, but the IOC reversed its decision after an appeal a few days later because marijuana was only a restricted substance, not a banned substance.
+Initially he was stripped of the medal when traces of marijuana were found in his blood during a drug test.
+However, a few days later the IOC reversed its decision after an appeal, because marijuana was only a restricted substance, not a banned substance.